-This is a game-changer for picnics and car snacks!
+The best road trips come with picnics and car snacks, making a car fridge invaluable.
 Invest in a cool box you can plug-in via a cigarette lighter plug or USB.
 If you’ve ever wondered why your car has a USB plug in the boot, this is why!

 6. Check your route for toll roads

 Most European countries have toll roads, something many of my fellow Brits will be less familiar with.
 Check to see if you’ll have them and the easiest way to pay the tolls.

 For many toll roads you’ll probably end up paying by debit or credit card, so make sure you’re using a card that doesn’t charge a fee for each use abroad.
 You could be making up to 10 little payments for tolls roads every day and if you’re charged an £0.80 free for each transaction then that will quickly mount up.
 I like to use Starling Card when I’m abroad.
 You could use cash but it’s a bit of a faff and you’ll often need to exact change.

 7. Take the correct documentation